 Enrollment in the pre-program courses is open to the public; we encourage individuals who are thinking of applying to the program, along with those who simply want to review or enhance skills that are covered in the courses, to enroll.
 Students can choose to take the courses online or in person at the Haas School of Business.
+Online participants will receive links to the video lectures 1-2 days after the lectures take place.
+They will be able to view the lectures at any time that is convenient for them.
 The courses run from January to March each year.
-Registration for the pre-program courses will open in October, 2013.

 The Math Foundations for Financial Engineers Course will be available online for students unable to attend in person.

-The Master of Financial Engineering Program (MFE) at the Haas School of Business offers a 30-hour foundation course that equips students with the mathematical background necessary in understanding the courses throughout the MFE Program.
-The course is composed of the areas of statistics/probability and (partial) differential equations used in contemporary finance practice.
-For truly advanced students the course may also serve as a refresher course.
+The Master of Financial Engineering Program (MFE) at the Haas School of Business offers a 30-hour foundation course that equips students with the mathematical background necessary to understand the courses in the MFE Program.

 The course is recommended for those with an undergraduate degree and/or those with advanced degrees who need a refresher course in mathematics.
 For pre-readings, we recommend that you read the books listed below.
 The main challenge of the course will not be the math, but the mental framework needed to think effectively in financial terms.